 The gnome continues studying his board.
 "Eldar always wins."

-Consider the gnome—a being who has never lost a game to any human, whose pronouncements are delivered with absolute confidence, who claims to see the most forcing moves into a position forty moves deep.
+Consider the gnome—a being who has never lost a game to any human, whose pronouncements are delivered with absolute confidence, who claims to see winning plans dozens of moves deep.
 One might assume such a creature possesses genuine chess mastery.
-But here's the uncomfortable question: what if he doesn't?
+But what if he doesn't?
 What if his victories come from fairy magic that has nothing to do with chess?
-What if his pronouncements are meaningless noise?
-Or what if he simply has nothing to teach us that we can comprehend?
+What if his pronouncements are just noise?
 The gnome's power is undeniable.
-But power is not the same as wisdom.
-And without access to his reasoning, without some window into his mind, our travelers cannot tell the difference.
+But power isn't wisdom.
+And without access to his reasoning, our travelers can't tell the difference.

 A young student who has been watching speaks up eagerly.
 "But Master Gnome, you've never lost a game!
 You must understand chess better than anyone!"